A Dukan diet made easy. Too much noise about this innovative diet? You don’t need deep research on the Dukan diet to get started. How?

 Lastly, one day every week is for consuming pure protein during the consolidation phase.
 In other words, the Dukan diet is a protein diet providing the individual with a boost of energy and weight loss.

 The Pros and Cons

 Every type of dieting comes with its fair share of benefits and disadvantages.
 Similarly, we have come up with some pros and cons of the Dukan diet.

-- Dukan diet is an effective measure to lose those extra pounds quickly and sustain the weight.
-It also permits one for the consumption of lean protein, which helps to keep one’s stomach full, which means you would not go hungry.
+- The Dukan diet is an effective measure to lose those extra pounds quickly and sustain the weight.
+It also permits one to consume lean protein, which helps to keep one’s stomach full, which means one would not go hungry.

-- It has a more extended consolidation phase, which is useful to move from weight loss to long-term weight maintenance.
+- It has a more extended consolidation phase, which helps move from weight loss to long-term weight maintenance.

-- A significant concern for those planning to undergo a Dukan diet is that it restricts the consumption of many food items, which can make it hard for the body to get the right nutrition.
+- A significant concern for those planning to undergo a Dukan diet is that it restricts the consumption of many food items, making it hard for the body to get the right nutrition.

 - Approximately half the days in this diet include not consuming vegetables, which creates a lack of vitamins, minerals, and phytonutrients in the body.

-- Moreover, the consumption of salt is minimal, which reduces the taste of meals, which makes it harder for one to stick to the diet.
-Some individuals need to consume more salt during the first weeks, as there is sodium along with water weight.
+- Moreover, minimal salt consumption reduces the taste of meals and makes it harder to stick to the diet.
+Some individuals need to consume more salt during the first weeks, as there is sodium and water weight.

-Lastly, the additional claims do not have enough scientific backing, especially the ones regarding fat reserves converting into glucose for energy.
+Lastly, the additional claims lack scientific backing, especially regarding fat reserves converting into glucose for energy.

 Although the Dukan diet is highly effective, many still find it unattractive, as it has a strict regimen to follow.